OWASP/samm/Supporting Resources/v1.5/MarkDown/parts/SAMM-1.5-LCS-1-Culture.md

 **Security Requirements** involves promoting the inclusion of security-related requirements during the software development process in order to specify correct functional-ity from inception.

 **Secure Architecture** involves bolstering the design process with activities to promote secure-by-default designs and control over technologies and frameworks upon which software is built.

+**Lifecycle Security Design** involves bolstering the design process with activities to promote secure-by-default designs and control over technologies and frameworks upon which software is built.

 …*more on page 12*